Nasreddin: Name

 In China, where stories of him are well known, he is known by the various transliterations from his Uyghur name, 阿凡提 (Āfántí) and 阿方提 (Āfāngtí).
 The Uyghurs believe that he was from Xinjiang, while the Uzbeks believe he was from Bukhara.
-Shanghai Animation Film Studio produced a 13-episode Nasreddin related animation called 'The Story of Afanti'/ 阿凡提 in 1979, which became one of the most influential animations in China's history.
+Shanghai Animation Film Studio produced a 13-episode Nasreddin related animation The Story of Afanti in 1979, which became one of the most influential animations in China's history.
 The musical Nasirdin Apandim features the legend of Nasreddin effendi ("sir, lord"), largely sourced from Uyghur folklore.

 In Central Asia, he is commonly known as "Afandi" or "Afanti".
 The Central Asian peoples also claim his local origin, as do Uyghurs.

 Afandi or Afanti originates from Turkish "Efendi" (Effendi) and this is a title still used to show respect in Turkey.
 The combination "Hoja Efendi" is used in Turkey very often for the Muslim scholars in modern times as well.
 The word "Efendi" is ultimately derived from Greek "Authentes" (αὐθέντης) into Turkish.
 "Nasreddin Hoja Efendi" was shortened as "Efendi" in time.
 Subsequently "Efendi" happened to be the proper name as "Affandi" in Central Asia for Nasreddin Hoja.